segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/facebook-lead-ads/index.md

 This source is maintained by Facebook.
 For any issues with the source, you may [contact their team](mailto:supportemail@email.com).

-_**NOTE:** Facebook Lead Ads is currently in beta and this doc was last updated on January 07, 2019.
-This means that there may still be some bugs for us to iron out and we're excited to hear your thoughts.
-If you are interested in joining or have any feedback to help us improve the Facebook Lead Ads Destination and its documentation, and please [let us know](https://segment.com/help/contact)!_
+_**NOTE:** Facebook Lead Ads is currently in beta and this doc was last updated on January 07, 2019._

 ## Getting Started